hjkgrp/starter-hugo-research-group/content/tutorials/2017-02-27-molsimplify-tutorial-5-using-machine-learning-build-better-structures-0/index.md

 When we run DFT on the these two geometries (at doublet and sextet spin respectively), we observe the final calculated bond lengths are 2.01 Å and 2.16 Å, which follow the trends of our predictions very well.
 In general, for complexes with training distances < 1.0, we observe an approximate average error of 0.03 Å across different metals and spin states, which rises to 0.1Å for compounds futher from our training data.
 Still, this gives us a good starting point for geometry optimization, tailored to the target spin and oxidation state (and HFX fraction!) used.

-If you ever don’t want to use the ANN for a given complex, you can disable it by passing the optional `-skipANN True` flag to molSimplify.
+If you ever don’t want to use the ANN for a given complex, you can disable it by passing the optional `-skipANN` flag to molSimplify.

 [1] Kier, L. B. (1985), A Shape Index from Molecular Graphs.
 Quant.
 Struct.-Act.
 Relat., 4: 109–116. doi:10.1002/qsar.19850040303